-Each year the College of Education awards the title of Distinguished Scholar or Distinguished Senior Scholar to select members of the faculty who have distinguished themselves in their scholarly accomplishments.
-The award carries a stipend and other college recognitions and is by-nomination.
-It is divided into two categories:
+The College of Education awards the title of Distinguished Scholar and Distinguished Senior Scholar to nominated members of the faculty who have distinguished themselves in their scholarly accomplishments.

-- College of Education Distinguished Scholar: This award category is intended for faculty who are within 10 years of finishing their terminal degree.
+- College of Education Distinguished Scholar: intended for faculty who are within 10 years of finishing their terminal degree.

-- College of Education Senior Scholar - This award category is intended for faculty who are beyond 10 years of finishing their terminal degree.
+- College of Education Senior Scholar: intended for faculty who are beyond 10 years of finishing their terminal degree.

 Deadline and Information

 The awards are based solely upon criteria of scholarly quality, significance, and productivity.
-Productivity is indexed by the volume of published books, book chapters, and refereed articles in one's field, as well as the duration and consistency of one's scholarly performance over a period of time.
+Typically, these criteria will be indexed by the influence, quality, and volume of published books, book chapters, and/or refereed articles in one's field, as well as the duration and consistency of one's scholarly performance over a period of time.
 External funding for scholarship also will be considered.
-Aside from sheer numbers, however, the award also recognizes the quality, influence, and significance of a candidate's scholarship and impact in their fields of expertise.

 Suitable questions to ask in evaluating quality and significance include: